 Your model is 3D printed in brass using the technology of lost wax printing and casting.
 But how does this work?
 To enhance the quality of the item, your model is not 3D printed directly.
-In the first step, your 3D model is printed using a resin similar to wax, on a stereolithography 3D printer.
+In the first step, your 3D model is printed using a resin similar to wax, on a Stereolithography 3D printer.
 Once the 3D print is ready and the support structures are removed, it is cleaned and prepared for casting.

-In a next step, the 3D print is used to create a mold.
+In the next step, the 3D print is used to create a mold.
 This is done by placing the 3D print in a flask and covering it in fine plaster.
-Then, we remove the wax, by placing the mold in an oven for several hours.
+Then, we remove the wax by placing the mold in an oven for several hours.
 The cavities created by the removal of the wax can now be filled with liquid brass.
 After the brass is completely poured in, the model needs to cool and solidify.
 Finally, the mold can be broken and your brass model is taken out.
 At the end of this process, finishing is done manually to provide you with the perfect brass model.

 The Design: How to Get the Perfect Brass 3D Print